reanimation47/2d-platformer-project/README.md

 (the game ends)

-Furthermore,this game allow user customize the character.
+Furthermore, this game will allow user to play with different characters.
 Each character will have different attributes (movement speed, ..) & special abilities (double jump, dash, ...

 ## Technology